iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

 ```
 After we proceed to create folders inside the folders because we divide our lists and also divide those lists.
 This is because we had too much information and running it in the offline cluster can become saturated because it can take a lot of time and resources.
 But by doing that we can decrease the time and resources being used.

 To split our lists and also divide those lists.
-We use the "split" command that we explain in this document.
+We use the `split` command that we explain in this document.
 The reason for using it here is because it becomes more efficient, otherwise we would have to divide the lists one by one.

 ```ruby
 	mkdir dir${INDEX}